 Note: The normal service range for T, L, and H class aids is found in the AIM.
 Certain operational requirements make it necessary to use some of these aids at greater service ranges than specified.
 Extended range is made possible through flight inspection determinations.
-Some aids also have lesser service range due to location, terrain, frequency protection, etc. Restrictions to service range are listed in Chart Supplement U.S.
+Some aids also have lesser service range due to location, terrain, frequency protection, etc. Restrictions to service range are listed in the Chart Supplement.